jonathansp/jquery-serializeFields/README.md

 ## Release

-* 0.0.4 Added support to radio and select inputs
+* 0.0.4 Added support to radio and select inputs.
-* 0.0.3 Added support to ignore fields and checkbox fix
+* 0.0.3 Added support to ignore fields and checkbox fix.
 * 0.0.2 Added support to nested elements.
 * 0.0.1 First version.